davidasboth/davidasboth.github.io/content/articles/machine learning/self-organising-maps-an-introduction.md

 more easily visualise it, which you can't do if your data has more than 3 dimensions.

 ## Summary

 To summarise, I'll quote an answer I gave on StackOverflow to a question about SOMs:

-The idea behind a SOM is that you're mapping high-dimensional vectors onto a smaller dimensional (typically 2D) space.
-You can think of it as clustering, like in K-means, with the added difference that vectors that are close in the high-dimensional space also end up being mapped to nodes that are close in 2D space.
+> The idea behind a SOM is that you're mapping high-dimensional vectors onto a smaller dimensional (typically 2D) space.
+You can think of itas clustering, like in K-means, with the added difference that vectors that are close in the high-dimensional space also end up being mapped to nodes that are close in 2D space.

-SOMs therefore are said to "preserve the topology" of the original data, because the distances in 2D space reflect those in the high-dimensional space.
+> SOMs therefore are said to "preserve the topology" of the original data, because the distances in 2D space reflect those in the high-dimensional space.
 K-means also clusters similar data points together, but its final "representation" is hard to visualise because it's not in a convenient 2D format.

-A typical example is with colours, where each of the data points are 3D vectors that represent R,G,B colours.
+> A typical example is with colours, where each of the data points are 3D vectors that represent R,G,B colours.
 When mapped to a 2D SOM you can see regions of similar colours begin to develop, which is the topology of the colour space.